 Next article in this series: "All Christians Get Married" & Other Lies

-When we expect God to give us a husband or wife, and when He doesn’t provide one — or provide one as fast as we want Him to — our anger builds a wall between God and us.
-When we demand marriage from Him, it’s like we refuse to accept God’s love.
+When we expect God to give us a husband or wife, and he doesn’t provide one — or provide one as quickly as we want him to — anger can fill our hearts and build a wall between God and us.
+When we demand marriage from him, it’s like we refuse to accept God’s love.
 He will never stop loving us, but when we are so desperate to find a human being to make us happy, we end up ignoring him and all he is providing.

 The freedom to love